 - Speak loudly, speak clearly, don’t panic, I messed my vows up totally and all I could do was laugh.
 Everyone laughed with me and I remember it because I messed it up.

 - Walk s.l.o.w.l.y back down the isle *married* with a huge smile.
-High fives and whooping is hugely encouraged!
+High fives and whooping are hugely encouraged!

 Straight after the ceremony: 10 – 20 minutes